bacalhau-project/bacalhau/docs/docs/dev/node_management.md

 - **Heartbeat** `HeartbeatTopic` - The name of the pubsub topic that heartbeat messages are sent via.
 Should be the same as the compute node value.

-- **Node health** `NodeUnhealthyAfter` - The interval after which the node will be considered unhealthy if a heartbeat has not been received.

-- **Node health** `NodeUnknownAfter` - The interval after which the node will be considered unknown if a heartbeat has not been received.
-This is not additive with `NodeUnhealthyAfter`.
-Nodes that are unknown may be intentionally disconnected from the network, should not be considered for scheduling, but may reconnect in the future.
+- **Node health** `NodeDisconnectedAfter` - The interval after which the node will be considered disconnected if a heartbeat has not been received.

 ## Cluster membership events